 We have a house team system, with annually elected House Captains and Vice-Captains .
 Children are placed in one of four house teams: Beamish, Greencroft, Harperley or Tanfield.
 Pupils’ individual house points are added together for their house team, to see who is the winner of the house team shield in every Friday celebration assembly.
 This helps to promote team responsibility and team spirit, as do other half-termly house team activities: team-building, rights respecting work, school vision work, local charity fundraising.

-Below are examples of our house teams rights respecting charters, “Annfield Plain’s Big Promise” and a link to other sites you may find useful.
+Below are examples of our house teams rights respecting charters, “Annfield Plain’s Big Promise”.